 Quickbooks was designed for small and mid-sized businesses.
 It was intended to manage sales and expenses, in addition to tracking daily transactions.
 Quickbooks has an intuitive user interface, it’s easy to set up and easy to implement.
 So why would you, as the leader of a promising company, look elsewhere?

-For most startups, Quickbooks is often the path most traveled, but for some, this decision has led to some unintended consequences.
+For most startups, Quickbooks is often the path most traveled.
+For some, this decision has led to some unintended consequences.

 While Quickbooks has a few dependable features, it simply lacks analytical sophistication and offers only surface level insights.
 On top of that, it has limited reporting options and struggles to control mid to high volume inventories.